-Depends on the galvo-scanangle: You can choose between 60 µm and up to 1200 µm
+Depends on the galvo-scanangle and objective: You can choose between 60 µm and up to 1200 µm

 Yes, you can use standard fluorescence dyes and use filter-sets optimized for your spectral range.
 In addition, you can optimize your experiments by using special commercially available 2P high-absorbance fluorescence dyes.